Praphulla/HealthClinic/Azure Lab_1.md

 for our Azure App Service deployment.
 You can also create your own app and try deploying the same.

-1.Load the “01\_Demos\_ASPNET5.sln” from your Visual Studio and wait until
-    the package restoration is complete.
+1. Load the “01\_Demos\_ASPNET5.sln” from your Visual Studio and wait until the package restoration is complete.
 If any issues found, try the below workarounds-

     1. Clean the solution and try to rebuild, which should work fine.
 Also make sure you have connected to the internet while restoring the